Skip to main content

 I never thought I would be excited to move out.
 I was a very fearful person and worried I wouldn’t be capable of doing things and making decisions without talking to my parents first.
 When it came time to say goodbye to my parents and move into my apartment in Boise, life fell into place and I felt secure in my social life and self sufficiency.

 I remember conversations with my dad in the car when he graciously drove all the way to Boise last year so I didn’t have to drive on the snowy roads all the way back home.
 This was the first time I had seen him since moving to Boise.
-We had 8 ½ hours to catch up, so I told him about how it was eye opening to be in a bigger city with people from all walks of life who have different opinions and ideas rather than staying in the bubble of the small town I grew up in (where everyone knew everyone — or thought they did — and judged each other).
+We had 9 hours to catch up, so I told him about how it was eye opening to be in a bigger city with people from all walks of life who have different opinions and ideas rather than staying in the bubble of the small town I grew up in where everyone knew everyone.
 He questioned what I meant by “different opinions and ideas”.
 I could feel his parental concern rising, so I assured him that if going to a university had changed me, it was for the better.

 The biggest thing I’ve learned about breaks from school is that having expectations set me up for disappointment or frustration.
-I might expect the week to go a certain way, see all the people I want to see, have important conversations, and get projects done.
-I love planning, but things always come up and I need to put what I had planned to do on the back burner to be in the moment with the people I went home to see.
+It’s okay if I don’t get everything done that I wanted to as long as I’m having quality time with the people I don’t get to see often.
 It’s so much more fulfilling to put my attention on what’s most important, like the people right in front of me, rather than what’s initially on my agenda.

-When it came time to load my stuff into my little 2002 slug bug and pick up my road trip buddy (my friend who also goes to Boise State) to hit the road at the crack of dawn (more like 8 a.m.), I had sweet goodbyes with my parents.
-My little brother even hugged me (a rare occurrence).
+It came time to load my stuff into my little 2002 slug bug and pick up the friend I traveled with to hit the road at the crack of dawn (more like 8 a.m.).
+But before that, I had sweet goodbyes with my parents.
+My little brother even hugged me which is a big deal because it’s a rare occurrence.
 I knew I’d be back in a matter of weeks so it was more like, “See you later.”

 Driving back to Boise, my heart felt full.
-My friend and I had 8 ½ hours in the car to share how our weeks went and reflect on how we can still keep our identities as adults and preserve our independence, while being under our parents’ roofs when we go back to see them.
-We agreed that the week didn’t go like either of us had planned (as far as getting homework done and seeing everyone we wanted to), but it was a much-needed time to relax and reconnect with family.
+My friend and I had 9 hours in the car to share highlights and lowlights from the week and reflect on how we can still keep our independence and identities as adults while being under our parents’ roofs over the holidays.
+We agreed that the fall break didn’t go like either of us had planned (as far as getting homework done and seeing everyone we wanted to), but it was a much-needed time to relax and reconnect with family.

-As we wound through the tree-covered mountains dusted with snow, my friend was lulled to sleep for a bit in the passenger seat, and I was left with my thoughts.
-I was proud of myself for getting better at letting go of my expectations and making time for my family, friends, and partner.
-My first year, I didn’t want to leave the comfort of my life in Boise, but now I’m looking forward to the next trek I get to make across Idaho to keep maintaining the relationships I still have in my hometown…as long as my slug bug can keep making the journey.
+As we drove through the tree-covered mountains dusted with snow, my friend was lulled to sleep in the passenger seat and I was left with my thoughts.
+I was proud of myself for getting better at letting go of my expectations and making time for my family and friends.
+My first year, I didn’t want to leave the comfort of my life in Boise, but now I’m looking forward to the next trek I get to make across Idaho to keep maintaining the relationships I’m fortunate to have in my hometown…as long as my slug bug can keep making the journey.

 More articles from Student Life